 The Board is responsible for providing governance and oversight of the strategy, operations and management of the Trust on behalf of our shareholders.
-The Board has adopted the following key documents that form the governance framework for the Trust.
-Each of these documents is periodically reviewed and updated to comply with current regulatory and governance requirements.
+Our Board has adopted the following key documents, together with our Bylaws, that form the governance framework for the Trust.
+Each of these documents is periodically reviewed and updated to confirm they provide the appropriate governance framework for the Trust and to comply with current regulatory and governance requirements.

-- · Corporate Governance Guidelines
+- Corporate Governance Guidelines

-- · Code of Business Conduct
+- Code of Business Conduct

-- · Code of Ethics for Senior Financial Officers
+- Code of Ethics for Senior Financial Officers

-- · Committee Charters
+- Committee Charters

 - Declaration of Trust